 Medical emergencies can happen anywhere, anytime.
 That's why we are here!
-Our network of aircraft can provide fast, safe air ambulance transport to emergency trauma care with your team of expertly trained, highly-skilled flight crew.
-Emergency air transport can cost you thousands of dollars, BUT with membership, at a Carolina Farm you vour and can have financial knowing you'll have expense related to your provider flight.
-As a member Network, you will be covered an AirMedCare Network (AMCN) discounted rate for South Bureau members, entire household peace of mind noReaout-of-pocket AMCN emergent the AirMedCare of by all AMCN providers - that's over 320 locations across 38 states!
+Our network of aircraft can provide fast, safe air ambulance transport to emergency trauma care with your team of expertly trained, highly-skilledflight crew.
+Emergency airtransport can cost you thousands of dollars, BUT with membership, at a Carolina Farm you and your can have financial knowing you'll have expense related to your provider flight.
+As a member Network, you will be covered - that's over 320 locations an AirMedCare Network (AMCN) discounted rate for South Bureau members, entire household peace of mind no out-of-pocket AMCN emergent of the AirMedCare by all AMCN providers - that's over 320 locations across 38 states!
 Join America's largest air medical membership network today!
 To enroll online visit www.amcnrep.com or call 800-793-0010.

 To secure your discount provide coupon code 12615-SC-BUS and track code 12615.

-SOUTH CAROLIN A
+SOUTH CAR OLINA

-FARM

-BUREAL I
+5

+FAR Μ

+BURE AU

 Membership Options HOUSEHOLD COST

 25-Year Membership \$1125

 10-Year Membership \$550

 5-Year Membership \$275

 More Members Choose: 3-Year Membership \$165

 1-Year Membership \$55

+Multi-year membership is not available in Indiana and California.